content-left-bg.png

 Activity scope

-This guideline relates to student participation in practical workshop activities using process and production skills as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in practical workshop activities using process and production skills as an activity to support curriculum delivery.

 Depending on the scope of this activity, other risk assessments may be required when planning.
 Curriculum activities encompassing more than 1 CARA guideline must comply with the requirements of all CARA guidelines appropriate to the activity.